Bookmark the FeedLinksContact

 The condition

 I have seen better examples of Defenders, but a lot worse.
 From the photo it does look quite gleaming.
-It had had a fair amount of work done already such as a new clutch, tires, modular wheels, timing belt and the engine runs smoothly; all of which help to settle the nerves when buying a 17 year old Land Rover.
+It'd had a fair amount of work done already such as a new clutch, tires, modular wheels, timing belt and the engine runs smoothly; all of which help to settle the nerves when buying a 17 year old Land Rover.

 However, the hinges are rusty, some parts of the chassis are a bit crispy, the radiator’s damaged, the fuel light stays on, the doors are rotting, the transfer box leaks from both ends and so do the sump and rear diff.
 The fact it has a few niggly issues makes me glad that I have a Land Rover that I can learn from and feel more confident in fixing should I find myself lost in Africa with no mechanic.